kuiyonggen/kuiyonggen.github.io/README.md

 We have "The Art of Design", "The Art of Programming", "The Art of Test" and so on.
 And now we need a brand new "The Art of Parenting".

 That's why I created this repo and think of our kids, as a programmer and a father of two kids.

+If you use Wechat, you can follow the official account(ID: kuiyonggen).